FLATS AND BACKWATER FISHING TACKLE

 - A variety of lures from gold metal spoons to soft plastic jigs

-TIP: Fly fishing is also a popular method of fishing on the flats in Florida when targeting species like bonefish or tarpon.
-Fly fishing tackle is quite specialized and is great for intermediate to advanced angler.
+TIP: Fly fishing is also a popular method of fishing the flats in Florida when targeting species like bonefish or tarpon.
+Flats fly fishing tackle is quite specialized and is great for intermediate to advanced angler.

 Flats and backwater fishing areas are typically reached by boat.
 A small flats boat or fishing boat can be used, or even a kayak.
 If you are an intermediate angler and transitioning from freshwater fishing to saltwater fishing, the backwaters and flats will feel like familiar territory.
 These areas will often provide hours of action and feature structures that are home to many species, from flounder to spotted seatrout, all within a shallow inshore environment.

 Because of the moving current, saltwater inlets are good places to fish and are typically marked by shallow sand bars or rocks that line deeper channels or sloughs.
 A couple of fishing tips: keep in mind that you'll need to locate the deeper water in order to find the fish.
 Predatory game fish will hide from the current behind structure in the shallower areas, while baitfish and prey will often congregate in the deeper water to hide.

 Two tactics that tend to be effective when fishing saltwater inlets: